 We believe that enriching travel respects a destination’s heritage, environment and inhabitants.
 Let us show you how to experience culture and adventure in a sustainable way.Paul & Karen – globalhelpswap

-It is imperative for the planet and its inhabitants that we all start practising Responsible Tourism NOW!
-We all know what is going on out there, the climate emergency is here and unless we all change our ways it is only going to get worse.
+It is imperative for the planet and its inhabitants that we all start practising Responsible Tourism.
+We all know what is going on out there, the climate emergency is here and we can all make a difference by travelling responsibly.

-With the world’s population increasing all the time we have to be mindful of where and when we travel.
+With the world’s population increasing we have to be mindful of where and when we travel.
 In some areas of the world, locals are literally being pushed out of their own neighbourhoods to accommodate tourists.

 Tourism can be an amazing force for good if practised in the right way.
 So how do we all travel more responsibly?
 I have asked some of the world’s leading travel journalists and bloggers for their tips to help us get started.
 All we have to do is take up their advice and we will be on a path that leads to a much better future for all of us.

 As a journalist who has been writing about responsible and sustainable travel since 1997– long before they became widely used industry buzzwords– the first thing I’d tell you is that the lines that define what’s truly responsible or sustainable are constantly changing as our understanding of nature, science, and how ecosystems operate evolves.
 But in my eyes, there’s never been a better definition than the one Megan Epler Wood came up with when she co-founded The International Ecotourism Society (TIES) back in 1990.
 She described ecotourism as “responsible travel to natural areas that conserves the environment and improves the well-being of local people.”